citta-lab/java/list/linkedListIterator.md

     public static void main(String[] args) {

+        // making logger print message in console.
         ConsoleHandler handler = new ConsoleHandler();
         handler.setLevel(Level.ALL);

+        // initializing our list
         LinkedList<String> newList = new LinkedList<>();

         // sending to method to add the items in order and to prevent duplicates